zX3no/Omnia/README.md

 ### Overview

-Python is simple as long as you don't require any dependencies.
-I find the syntax to be difficult at scale but fine for small projects.
+Python was probably the language to write.
+Since there are so many users finding help is trivial.
+I think this is part of the reason why it's recommended to begginers.

+Many people do not like the indentation system, myself included.
+It can be fine for small amounts of code like I have but it can be super annoying with large funcitons.

-I would also caution people in using interpreted languages as they are inherently slow.
+I find it difficult to recommend interpreted languages to beginners since they are painfully slow.
+You'll probably end up writing C libaries to use with Python.

 ## JavaScript